Fall 2024 Issue of Ripples

 So what has the Lakeport Book Club been reading recently?

-If those books look interesting and you want to join the book club or have questions, contact Barbara Khan at bskhan@att.net
+If these books look interesting and you want to join the book club or have questions, contact Barbara Khan at bskhan@att.net

 Thanks to Our Volunteers

-• Beckett and Lowell Sapp – retrieving two stepping stones that had been thrown in the lake
+• Stephen Sapp – retrieving steppers thrown into the lake

-• Elizabeth Pan, David Fleming, and Sandy Laeser – watering plants in Triangle Park, and Scott Connally for providing the water
+• Elizabeth Pan, David Fleming, and Rosemary Welch – watering plants in Triangle Park (and Scott Connally – providing the water)

 • Marilyn Bursch – watering plants by rain garden